ottawa-python/code-of-conduct/incident-response.md

 :point_left: [Come back to index](README.md)

-# Chicago Python User Group(ChiPy) Code of Conduct
+# Ottawa Python Authors Group(OPAG) Code of Conduct

 ## Incident response guide

-This document aims to present the way ChiPy handles received reports.
+This document aims to present the way OPAG handles received reports.
 This is not a complete guide, but a set of guidelines and best practices that guide the way we provide support to the community.
 Each issue is different and requires individual consideration on a case-to-case basis.